What is Accelerated Reader?

 How can you help at home?

-• Encourage your child to read each day, preferably in a quiet space where there are fewer distractions.
+- Encourage and support your child to read each day for 20 minutes, preferably in a quiet space where there are fewer distractions.

-• Please don’t push your child to read the next level before he or she is ready.
+- Please don’t push your son to read the next level before they are ready.
 It’s like going to the gym: you wouldn’t want to start with the biggest weights.
-Muscles have to be built up gradually with increasing practice and reading muscles are improved in a similar way.
-Children begin to take charge of their choices in a good way and usually they know the best level for them.
+Muscles must be built up gradually with increasing practice and reading muscles are improved in a similar way.
+Students begin to take charge of their choices in a good way and usually they know the best level for them.

 Frequently asked questions